TrystanLea/blog/pages/en/retrofitscenario.md

 - Insulation
 - Draught proofing
 - Improved glazing
-- Heat pump heating system (with thermal storage for DSR)
+- Heat pump heating system
-- or Biomass pellet stove/boiler
 - Reduction in internal temperature through better control & comfort requirements.

 I would like to work our rough costs for each measure and to what extent I could take a DIY/self-build approach.